Shahid-Ali-Khan-099/Email-Spam-Detection/README.md

 Utilized classification algorithms such as Naive Bayes, logistic regression, or support vector machines (SVM) to train the model.

-Evaluated the model's performance using metrics such as accuracy, precision, recall, and F1-score, ensuring itseffectiveness in accurately identifying spam emails while minimizing false positives.
+Evaluated the model's performance using metrics such as accuracy and precision ensuring its effectiveness in accurately identifying spam emails while minimizing false positives.